 Vibration Plate for Lymphatic Drainage: The Basics

-Here’s where a vibration plate comes in: it creates rapid, repeated muscle contractions without you needing to move much.
+Here’s where your best vibration plate comes in: it creates rapid, repeated muscle contractions without you needing to move much.
 These contractions act like a natural “pump,” encouraging lymph fluid to flow more efficiently.
 The result?
 Less swelling, lighter limbs, and better drainage.

 Why Lymphatic Drainage Matters